-But the reality is, engaging artwork titles, descriptions, and keywords not only help people find your work, they help people connect with it in a more profound way — which means bettering your chances of landing that new collector or client.
+But the reality is that engaging artwork titles, descriptions, and keywords not only help people find your work, but they also help people connect with it in a more profound way — which means better your chances of landing that new collector or client.

 Every day, we ooh and aah at the scope of creativity splashed across Artrepreneur’s profile pages, but there’s one thing that consistently surprises us: the lack of important descriptors.
 And while it’s true that great work speaks for itself, reinforcing your vision with words is a powerful way to deepen your connection with the viewer.
 Peruse these practical tips for how to choose an artwork title that is memorable and meaningful.

 Don’t make the mistake of being another “Untitled”!
 Strong titles are memorable and pithy: they cement your work in the viewer’s mind and help them find their way back to it.
 So what’s the best way to land on a title that sings?
 Let’s take a look at the best practices to help you get started.

 Let’s imagine you’re a realistic painter and that you’re about to share your latest still life.
 A straightforward, descriptive title is not only direct and to the point, but it can help your piece come up in searches, connecting it with a targeted audience.